neverRare/stick-docs/README.md

 ## License

 This documentation is licensed under CC-BY-SA-4.0.
-The code examples are licensed in MIT.
+The code snippets are licensed under MIT.